karenying/blog.karenying.com/content/posts/2020-07-07--hack-keyboard-shortcuts-into-sites-with-a-custom-chrome-extension.md

 Content scripts interact with the DOM.
 In this case, we want the content script to traverse the DOM, local the arrow divs, and click on them when the shortcut keys are hit.

 Under a new folder called `js`, create a new file called `contentScript.js`.
 We need to register this file in `manifest.json`.
-Under the `“content_scripts”` key, we also need to specify `"matches"` which determines what pages the content script is allowed to run on:
+Under the `"content_scripts"` key, we also need to specify `"matches"` which determines what pages the content script is allowed to run on:

 `gist:karenying/575e0248a881cffdbdf9b42cd2c0af8b/manifest-json`